Google Ads Help Real Estate Agents Sell More Homes

 Think about what your audience needs and help them make the right choice by including emotional headlines and features/benefits of your homes.
 You should also customize ads based on ad groups and keywords that you are using.

-This tactic will ensure that your Google AdWords text copy is relevant and matches the needs of your target audience.
+This tactic will ensure that your Google Ads text copy is relevant and matches the needs of your target audience.

 5. Use Ad Extensions To Get Found